HenrikBengtsson/matrixStats/revdep/README.md

   See the note in ?`:::` about the use of this operator.
   Including base/recommended package(s):
   'grDevices'
-There are ::: calls to the package's namespace in its code.
-A package almost never needs to use ::: for its own objects:
-  'CONTROL.TARGETS.SAMPLE.INDEPENDENT'

-checking for missing documentation entries ...
-WARNING Undocumented S4 methods: generic '[' and siglist 'BigFfMat,ANY,ANY,ANY' generic '[<-' and siglist 'BigFfMat,ANY,ANY,ANY' generic 'dim' and siglist 'BigFfMat'
-All user-level objects in a package (including S4 classes and methods) should have documentation entries.
-See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

-checking Rd \usage sections ...
-WARNING
-Undocumented arguments in documentation object 'read.single.bed' ‘chr.col’ ‘start.col’ ‘end.col’ ‘strand.col’ ‘c.col’ ‘t.col’
-  ‘is.epp.style’ ‘coord.shift’ ‘ffread’ ‘context’ ‘...’

-Undocumented arguments in documentation object 'sampleCovgApply,RnBSet-method' ‘object’ ‘type’ ‘...’

-Undocumented arguments in documentation object 'sampleMethApply,RnBSet-method' ‘object’ ‘type’ ‘...’

-Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
-The \usage entries must correspond to syntactically valid R code.
-See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

 checking sizes of PDF files under ‘inst/doc’ ...
 WARNING ‘gs+qpdf’ made some significant size reductions: